What Is the Komodo Platform (KMD)? | All You Need to Know

 Delayed Proof-of-Work (dPoW)

-The Komodo Platform uses a dPoW consensus algorithm to maintain the network.
-Interestingly, the dPoW consensus is built on top of an initial consensus algorithm with no restriction on what that algorithm needs to be.
-The initial algorithm can be Proof-of-Work, Proof-of-Stake, or any other algorithm available.
+The Komodo Platform uses a Delayed Proof-of-Work (dPoW) consensus algorithm to maintain the network.
+Interestingly, the dPoW consensus is built on top of an initial consensus algorithm with no restriction on what that initial algorithm needs to be.
+It could be Proof-of-Work, Proof-of-Stake, or any other algorithm available.

 The Komodo team chose to attach their dPoW system to the Bitcoin PoW algorithm because it currently has the highest hashrate.
 The higher the hashrate, the more security a network usually has.